mw55309/poRe_docs/03_Run_QC.md

 ## File formats

-Oxford Nanopore are very bad at releasing official definitions of file formats, therefore unfortunately much guess work is involved.
+Some guess work is involved in extracting definitions of Oxford Nanopore file formats.

 Most of the early ONT data was released from the SQK-MAP-005 kits - this includes [the MARC data](http://f1000research.com/articles/4-1075/v1), [Mick's B fragilis dataset](http://gigadb.org/dataset/100177) and [Nick Loman's first E coli dataset](http://gigadb.org/dataset/100102).
 These data were encoded in what can be best described as FAST5 v.1.0 (ONT don't actually assign version numbers!)

 Then SQK-MAP-006 came along, which was a major chemistry change that increased throughput.
 A major change is that metrichor has switched from a 5mer model to a 6mer model.
 [Nick has also released E coli SQK-MAP-006 data](http://lab.loman.net/2015/09/24/first-sqk-map-006-experiment/), and because he was very quick to do this, the files are still in FAST5 v.1.0